Sage (Marvel Comics): X-Men: From the Ashes

-After the Krakoan Age, Sage interns herself to a psychiatric clinic in the Swiss Alps, when she is found by Forge and recruited to be part of his new X-Force.
+After the Krakoan Age, Sage interns herself to a psychiatric clinic in the Swiss Alps, when she is found by Forge and recruited into his new X-Force.

 Powers and abilities

 Sage is a mutant whose mind works in the same way as a supercomputer.
 Her mind has unlimited storage capacity, and she is able to immediately recall any information which she has stored with perfect clarity.
 The speed of her thoughts allows her to analyze her surroundings for information in an instant, and track the probability of an event by piecing together stored and acquired data.
 She is able to perform multiple functions at once by allocating a portion of her brain to each task: Sage can replay a film which she has seen in her mind, play a game of internet chess, and focus on battling an opponent simultaneously without any one task distracting her from another.
 Sage's control of her mind gives her total control of her own body.
-She is able to perfectly recreate physical actions that she has seen once (so long as they are within her physical parameters), and she can control her bodily functions to a degree, like stopping her heart or breathing for as long as is safe.
+She is able to perfectly recreate physical actions that she has seen once so long as they are within her physical parameters, and she can control her bodily functions to a degree, like stopping her heart or breathing for as long as is safe.

 Sage is also able to 'see' a person's genetic code, reading their DNA sequences for latent and manifested mutations.
-This allows her to identify mutants, and understand how their powers work more thoroughly than they themselves do.
+This allows her to identify mutants, and understand how their powers work.
 Sage is able to selectively evolve existing genetic traits, as well as catalyze the untapped genetic potential of latent mutants.
-Once begun, the procedure is irreversible and can often result in unpredictable side effects.

 Sage possesses a degree of telepathic ability, allowing her to communicate with others over short distances, project psionic energy blasts, create illusions, and release an astral form within a limited range.
 By shutting down her telepathy, she is able to create a psychic firewall that blocks all manner of mental intrusion.
-The firewall can be used to deflect a psychic attack back at its source.
+The firewall can be used to deflect a psychic attack to its source.

-Sage is skilled in the martial arts, and is formidable hand-to-hand combatant thanks to her having complete conscious control over her own body.
+Sage is skilled in martial arts, and is formidable hand-to-hand combatant thanks to her having complete conscious control over her own body.
 Her analytical skills and facility with probability also extend to combat situations, allowing her to predict an opponent's attacks and initiate the optimal counter-attack.
 Sage is also self-taught in a wide range of firearms, which she can use with considerable skill and accuracy.
 Her computer-like mind makes it easy for her to learn new skills and languages.

-During her merge with the Exiles' home, the ancient Panoptichron (also known as the "Crystal Palace") Sage gained access to all of its functions.
-She could project her image as a hologram, as well as a solid body.
-She possessed awareness to the Palace's environment, and could teleport objects and living beings from any Earth in the Multiverse.